apache/kvrocks/README.md

 $ cd kvrocks
 $ ./x.py build
 # `./x.py build -h` to check more options
-#If you encounter "stdlib.h file not found" error in macOS,
+#If you encounter "stdlib.h file not found" error in MacOS,
 #you can add '-DCMAKE_OSX_SYSROOT=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk' to try again.
 ```